surma/surma.dev/content/things/ditherpunk.md

 ### Bayer Dithering

 “Bayer dithering” uses a Bayer matrix as the threshold map.
-They are named after Bruce Bayer, inventor of the [Bayer filter], which is in use to this day in digital cameras.
-Each pixel on the sensor can only detect brightness, but by cleverly arranging colored filters in front of the individual sensors, we can reconstruct color images through [demosaicing].
+They are named after Bryce Bayer, inventor of the [Bayer filter], which is in use to this day in digital cameras.
+Each pixel on the sensor can only detect brightness, but by cleverly arranging colored filters in front of the individual pixels, we can reconstruct color images through [demosaicing].
 The pattern for the filters is the same pattern used in Bayer dithering.

 Bayer matrices come in various sizes which I ended up calling “levels”.
 Bayer Level 0 is $2 \times 2$ matrix.
 Bayer Level 1 is a $4
 \times 4$ matrix.
 Bayer Level $n$ is a $2^{n+1} \times 2^{n+1}$ matrix.
 A level $n$ matrix can be recursively calcuated from level $n-1$ (although Wikipedia also lists an [per-cell algorithm][bayer wikipedia]).
 If your image happens to be bigger than your bayer matrix, you can tile the threshold map.